Drew Millikin is

-After a mostly widely successful, and occasionally less good, run as director of admissions and financial aid at another New England boarding school, Drew finds himself back in the to which state he swore (twice) he would never move back.
-He works in ed-tech at Vidigami, Inc as the director of sales.
-In his free time, Drew enjoys skiing, snowshoeing, spending time with his families, taking pictures of his chickens, and biking.
-You can find him lurking on most social media sites.
+After a mostly widely successful, and occasionally less good, run as director of admissions and financial aid at another New England boarding school, Drew finds himself back in the state where he swore (twice) he would never move back.
+He worked in ed-tech at Vidigami, Inc as the director of sales and now for the largest university in the country, and now for the largest core-curriculum publisher in the U.S.

 He writes haphazardly and, oftentimes, recklessly at here at www.drewmillikin.com.
 Find him on Twittter (but don’t hold your breath for a response),

 Instagram (except when he decides to take one of his frequent hiatuses), and LinkedIn (although continues to fail to see the point of LinkedIn)(of which he is now a huge advocate).